dan7800/VulnerableAndroidAppOracle/Vulnerabilities/Data Storage/README.md

 ### Steps to Fix the Problem

-We are going to use the same app which we just built and then add an encryption and decryption technique to it known as Cipher which will help in encrypting the date before we store using SharedPreferences.
+We are going to use the same app which we just built and then add an encryption and decryption technique to it known as Cipher which will help in encrypting the data before we store the data using SharedPreferences.

-To start encrypting the data using Cipher you first need to add the cipher method to your source code and then you can call the Cipher method to encrypt the entered data before store it using SharedPreferences.
+To start encrypting the data using Cipher you first need to add the cipher method to your source code and then you can call the Cipher method to encrypt the entered data before it is stored using SharedPreferences.

 Your final source code (MainActivity.Java) should look like the following (remove the code highlighted in red and add the code highlighted in green):